xpoback/ha-elevenlabs-tts/README.md

 - Multiple Home Assistant voice entities can reuse the same ElevenLabs voice ID with different settings.
 - `eleven_v3` behaves differently from older models, and the UI adapts to that.
+- Speed control is currently exposed for model families v2 and v2.5, not for `eleven_v3`.
 - Streaming uses a startup buffer to reduce clipped audio at playback start.

 ## Inspiration